 As you read it, therefore, compare it — both in its events and in characters — to the other epics you have read (the Iliad, the Odyssey, or the Aeneid.)
 How are characters motivated?
 How is the situation set up?
 Is there a clearly-delineated right and wrong?
 What are the great moments of choice and crisis?

 For those who’d like a little taste of the original text in Old French, I give the first stanza here.
-There is more in the back of your book.
+(There is more in the back of your book, if you are using the Burgess edition.)
 Anyone who has had any contact with modern French will realize that this is a very different form indeed.
 No, I don’t expect you to be able to read Old French.

 Carles li reis, nostre emperere magnes,

 Set anz tuz pleins ad estet en Espaigne: